percona/proxysql-admin-tool/README.md

 User 'monitor'@'127.%' has been added with USAGE privilege

-Configuring Cluster application user to connect through ProxySQL Cluster application username as per command line/config-file is proxysql_user
+Configuring the Percona XtraDB Cluster application user to connect through ProxySQL Percona XtraDB Cluster application username as per command line/config-file is proxysql_user

-Cluster application user 'proxysql_user'@'127.%' has been added with USAGE privilege, please make sure to grant appropriate privileges
+Percona XtraDB Cluster application user 'proxysql_user'@'127.%' has been added with the USAGE privilege, please make sure to the grant appropriate privileges

-Adding the Cluster server nodes to ProxySQL
-You have not given writer node info through command line/config-file.
-Please enter writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000
+Adding the Percona XtraDB Cluster server nodes to ProxySQL You have not given the writer node info through the command line or in the config-file.
+Please enter the writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000

 ProxySQL configuration completed!

-ProxySQL has been successfully configured to use with Cluster
+ProxySQL has been successfully configured to use with Percona XtraDB Cluster

-You can use following login credentials to connect your application through ProxySQL
+You can use the following login credentials to connect your application through ProxySQL

-mysql --user=proxysql_user --password=xxxxx  --host=localhost --port=6033 --protocol=tcp
+mysql --user=proxysql_user --password=xxxxx  --host=127.0.0.1 --port=6033 --protocol=tcp

 $